SorinGFS/webpack-essentials/readme.md

 #### Contributions

-Please feel free to announce a major release (with or without pull request) or to propose some package that should be included here.
+Please feel free to propose some package that should be included here.